-PT 775 Internship C (6)
+PT 775 Internship C (8)

-This is the third of four six-week clinical rotations providing integration of prior didactic work with full-time clinical exposure under the supervision of a licensed physical therapist.
-Emphasis for this third session is on the student's abilities to develop and implement complete treatment plans.
+This is the third of three eight-week clinical rotations providing integration of prior didactic work with full-time clinical exposure under the supervision of a licensed physical therapist.

-PT 776 Research IV (1)
+PT 776 Research IV (2)

 This course is the culmination of the research series in which the research conducted by the student is presented.